-- What led her into the field?
+- What led her to the field of pet care?

-- Request a copy of her resume.
+- Can she provide a copy of her resume?

 Once you determine that you have found the right person, and that person has also passed your inspection in your own home with your animals, it is now your turn to make the pet sitter's life easier in caring for your pets.